albertosm27/bloscml/README.md

 ### What is BloscML? ###

+BloscML is a research project for the application of classification algorithms to the [Blosc](http://blosc.org/pages/blosc-in-depth/) compressor options.
-BloscML is a set of scripts and jupyter notebooks which show the analysis of the compressible features of the data to apply supervised classification algorithms for tuning all the configuration options of the Blosc compressor (codec, compression level, block size, pre-compression filters).
+It consists of a set of scripts and jupyter notebooks which show the analysis of the compressible features of the data to apply supervised classification algorithms for tuning all the configuration options of the Blosc compressor (codec, compression level, block size, pre-compression filters).